Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Tulane Stats and Trends

-- Tulane has played nine games, with four wins against the spread.
+- In Tulane's nine games this year, it has four wins against the spread.

-- The Green Wave are 3-3 ATS when underdogs by 2.5 points or more this season.
+- The Green Wave have been underdogs by 3 points or more six times this year and are 3-3 ATS in those games.

-- Tulane's games this season have gone over the total in six out of nine opportunities (66.7%).
+- Tulane's games this year have gone over the total in six out of nine opportunities (66.7%).

 - Tulane is 2-0 against the spread and 1-1 overall when the team puts up more than 30.6 points.

-- In games that Tulane totals over 395.3 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that Tulane churns out more than 395.3 yards, the team is 2-2 against the spread and 1-3 overall.

-- The Green Wave have turned the ball over seven more times (20 total) than the Golden Hurricane have forced a turnover (13) this season.
+- The Green Wave have turned the ball over 20 times this season, seven more turnovers than the Golden Hurricane have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.